aai-institute/nnbench/docs/tutorials/duckdb.md

 # Querying benchmark results at scale with duckDB

-For a powerful way to query, filter, and visualize benchmark records, [duckdb](https://duckdb.org/) is a great choice.
+For a powerful way to query, filter, and visualize benchmark results, [duckdb](https://duckdb.org/) is a great choice.
 This page contains a quick tutorial for analyzing benchmark results with duckDB.

 ## Prerequisites and installation

 To use duckdb, install the duckdb Python package by running `pip install --upgrade duckdb`.
-In this tutorial, we are going to be using the in-memory database only, but you can easily persist SQL views of records on disk as well.
+In this tutorial, we are going to be using the in-memory database only, but you can easily persist SQL views of results on disk as well.

-## Writing and ingesting benchmark records
+## Writing and ingesting benchmark results

 We consider the following easy benchmark example: